fuzsh/imageDifferences/README.md

-# 😎 Hack all Image diffrence games
+# 😎 Hack all image differences game
 the telegram bot